e-j-w/ChartOfNuclides/README.md

 ### Keyboard shortcuts

+This program is also designed to be fully navigable with a keyboard.

 | Key                | Action |
 | :----------------- | :----- |
 | Arrow keys         | Pan chart view, navigate menus |